sanjeevkomma/Spring-Boot/projects/Spring-AI/spring-boot-RAG/README.md

 * The data is stored in the vector database by the developer’s application during the ingestion process, where documents are converted into embeddings and saved; the LLM itself does not store or manage this data.
 2. What exactly does the LLM (AI model) do in RAG?
 * In RAG, the LLM reads the retrieved data and generates the final answer in natural language.
+3. who generates these numbers ?
+* An embedding model (a type of AI model) generates these numbers

 # Swagger UI
 * http://localhost:8080/swagger-ui.html